openservicemesh/osm/docs/content/docs/patterns/egress.md

+---
+title: "Egress"
+description: "Enable access to the Internet and services external to the service mesh."
+type: docs
+---

 # Allowing access to the Internet and out-of-mesh services (egress)

 This document describes the steps required to enable access to the Internet and services external to the service mesh, sometimes referred to as `egress` traffic.